Meet Stephanie

 Raised in poverty and shaped by service in the United States Air Force, Stephanie turned adversity into action, leading national efforts to combat human trafficking and championing real solutions, not just quick fixes.

 Her fight is personal.
-From opening the nation’s first boys’ safe home for survivors of trafficking to helping veterans access healthcare, housing, and jobs, Stephanie’s always worked to challenge broken systems and build stronger communities.
+From opening the nation’s first boys’ safe home for survivors of trafficking to helping veterans access healthcare, housing, and jobs, Stephanie has always worked to challenge broken systems and build stronger communities.

 Stephanie’s priorities reflect what families like hers need every day: better roads, strong schools, safer neighborhoods, and leadership that listens.